markaguiar/markaguiar.github.io/CV/index.md

 - Aguiar, Mark, Manuel Amador,  Doireann Fitzgerald (2025): "Tariff Wars and Net Foreign Assets".

-- Aguiar, Mark, Benjamin Moll, and Florian Scheuer (2024): "Putting the 'Finance' into 'Public Finance': A Theory of Capital Gains Taxation"
+- Aguiar, Mark, Benjamin Moll, and Florian Scheuer (2024): "Putting the 'Finance' into 'Public Finance': A Theory of Capital Gains Taxation" (Revise and Resubmit Econometrica)

 - Aguiar, Mark, Manuel Amador and Cristina Arellano (2023): "Pareto Improving Fiscal and Monetary Policies: Samuelson in the New Keynesian Model"